Mayuravarma: Early life

+Also, the Ediga community has a strong link to the Kadamba dynasty in India.

 Legends

 There are several legends and tales that describe the progeny of the Kadamba family.
-According to legend tale, Mayurasharma was born to the sister of a Jain Muni under a Kadamba tree.
-It appears that all these legends evolved so as to present the founder of the kingdom as a demi-god.another legend states the family descended from a three-eyed, four-armed being called Trilochana Kadamba who sprang to life from the drops of sweat from the forehead of Shiva falling at the roots of a Kadamba tree.
+According to legend tale, Mayuravarma was born to the sister of a Jain Muni under a Kadamba tree.
+It appears that all these legends evolved so as to present the founder of the kingdom as a demi-god.
+Another legend states the family descended from a three-eyed, four-armed being called Trilochana Kadamba who sprang to life from the drops of sweat from the forehead of Shiva falling at the roots of a Kadamba tree.
 Another legend states Mayurasharma was born of Rudra (a form a Shiva) and the mother earth under an auspicious Kadamba tree and that he was born with a third eye on his forehead.

 Rise of the kingdom

 According to the Talagunda inscription, Mayurasharma went to Kanchi the capital of the Pallavas to pursue his Vedic studies accompanied by his guru and grandfather Veerasharma.
 Kanchi was an important Ghatikasthana (centre of learning) at that time.
 There, having been humiliated by a Pallava guard (horseman), in a rage Mayurasharma gave up his Brahminic studies and took to the sword to avenge his insult.
 The inscription vividly describes the event thus: